Ford Maverick Insurance Rates

 Rates are averaged for all Ford Maverick models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Cheapest Ford Maverick Insurance
+How to Shop for Cheaper Ford Maverick Insurance

-Finding better rates on auto insurance not only requires being a low-risk driver, but also having above-average credit, paying for small claims out-of-pocket, and avoiding coverage lapses.
-Set aside time to shop around at every other renewal by getting rate quotes from direct insurance companies like Progressive, GEICO, and Esurance, and also from your local independent and exclusive agents.
+Getting lower rates on Ford Maverick insurance takes being a good driver, maintaining a good credit score, eliminating unnecessary coverage, and possibly higher deductibles.
+Take the time to compare rates at every policy renewal by getting rate quotes from direct carriers like Progressive, GEICO, and Esurance, and also from several local insurance agents.

 Rate Tables and Charts